 Tennis Club News

-If your name begins with the letters, Sch, please come, for crying out loud.
+If your last name begins with the letters Sch, please bring a child.

 The website has a tradition of blurbing books written by members.
 Let's try a new feature: club artists with current or upcoming shows.

 We invite all club artists to send us info or blurbs on their shows.